Chezin/lost-ark-helper/README.md

 # Lost Ark Helper

-This is a tool intended to help with playing Lost Ark and its millions of systems and mechanics.
+A tool intended to help with playing Lost Ark and its millions of systems and mechanics.
 I am currently planning to use Electron alongside React and a few other things but I might change my mind.

 I don't intend for this to use any traditional database as of yet so we're just gonna edit json files.
 If I feel the need to do so, I'll implement it.